ioccc-src/winner/2020/tsoj/README.md

 - `-Wno-empty-body`
 - `-Wno-misleading-indentation`
 - `-Wno-maybe-uninitialized`
-- You may experience a mild [motion aftereffect](https://en.wikipedia.org/wiki/Motion_aftereffect) when playing for too long
+- You may experience a mild [motion aftereffect](https://en.wikipedia.org/wiki/Motion_aftereffect) when playing for too long.

-#### High score
+### High score

-Score will be shown in the top left corner.\
+Score will be shown in the top left corner.
 My best was **156**.
 If you beat that I'll send you the image of a very expensive chocolate.

-#### Features
+### Features

-- Procedural star generation
+- Procedural star generation.
-- Very space-efficient for-loops
+- Very space-efficient `for` loops.
-- No use of `!=` or `==`
+- No use of `!=` or `==`.
-- Smooth rendering even on slow terminals
+- Smooth rendering even on slow terminals.
-- Advanced ascii-art
+- Advanced ASCII art.
-- Cutting edge physics engine and collision detection
+- Cutting edge physics engine and collision detection.
-- Probably not many segfaults
+- Probably not many segfaults.
-- Every letter in the English alphabet has a variable or function named after it
+- Every letter in the English alphabet has a variable or function named after it.
-- Not a virus
+- Not a virus.
-- Runs on my machine
+- Runs on my machine.

-#### Tips
+### Tips

-- Adjust your terminal size for different experiences
+- Adjust your terminal size for different experiences.
-- Run this program in a virtual console to immerse yourself in the game
+- Run this program in a virtual console to immerse yourself in the game.

 ## Copyright and CC BY-SA 4.0 License: